-The Deemed to Comply Solution (un-serviced sites) flowchart in Figure 1 is a simplified alternative that outlines the minimum size of the rainwater tank needed to meet Water Quality Targets and provides guidance on where to direct tank overflow.
-Where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' this flowchart cannot be used.
+The Deemed to Comply Solution (un-serviced sites)-seen flowchart in Figure 1 the flowchart below is a simplified alternative that outlines the minimum size of the rainwater tank needed to meet Water Quality Targets and provides guidance on where to direct tank overflow.
 To satisfy WSD using this method the proposed development must meet the following criteria:

-- a.
-100% of the roof area including any proposed outbuildings must be directed to the rainwater tank; - b. water from the rainwater tank must be used to service the household; and - c. all other hard surfaces including (but not limited to) driveway, pathways and courtyards must be directed to adjoining landscaped areas within the property;
+- 1. where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' this flowchart cannot be used. - 2.
+100% of the roof area including any proposed outbuildings must will be directed to the rainwater tank; - 3. water from the rainwater tank must will be used to service the household; - 4. all other hard surfaces including (but not limited to) driveway, pathways and courtyards must will be directed to adjoining landscaped areas within the property; and